-After a shooting lens is selected, when you tap the "o" or "" icon, the selected lens will simultaneously take photos or record videos.
-For unselected lenses, the shooting function will be unavailable.
+- After a shooting lens is selected, when you tap the "10" or "11" icon, the selected lens will simultaneously take photos or record videos.
+For unselected lenses, the shooting function will be unavailable. - Set Grid

-Set Grid

 Three grid styles are available, which can assist with picture composition during shooting.
 You can select one or more grid styles.